CERVICAL MYELOPATHY

 Indications for the Procedure:

-- Multiple vertebrae affected by bone spurs.
+- Multiple vertebrae are affected by bone spurs.

 - Significant compression on the spinal cord or nerves due to vertebral bone issues.